Death:Ray: On June 10, 2004 in Beverly Hills, California, Ray Charles died of liver disease.

 - Ryan Corey Robinson den Bok: Born abt.
 1987.
 His mother is Mary Anne den Bok.

 Miscellaneous:Ray Charles was blind by the time he was six years old, and orphaned as a teenager.
 Overcoming tragedy and poverty, and achieving respect and wealth, he was unable to be successful in marriage.
+Many of the songs he wrote are thought to be reflections on his failed relationships.

 Some biographers noted that he was indifferent to his wives, lovers, and children.